Veridise/veridise-docs/vanguard/getting-started.md

 sidebar_position: 2
 ---

-Vanguard must be run through the SaaS service.
+Vanguard must be run through AuditHub.
-If you are not familiar with our platform, you may want to read the [SaaS guide first][saas-guide].
+If you are not familiar with our platform, you may want to read the [AuditHub guide first][audithub-guide].

 ## Step 1: Project Setup

-If you have not set up your project before, you will need to do so by following the steps in the [SaaS guide][saas-guide].
+If you have not set up your project before, you will need to do so by following the steps in the [AuditHub guide][audithub-guide].
 You'll only need to do this one time.

 You should ensure the following parameters are set: